California is all Vote-by-Mail.

 2. Do Ballots Require Stamps?

-No, postage for your ballot is prepaid, making mailing your ballot free of expense.
+No. Postage for your ballot is prepaid, making mailing your ballot free of expense.

 3. Is a Signature required on the back of the envelope?